Merzasphor/MWSE/docs/source/events/damagedHandToHand.md

 # damagedHandToHand

 The damagedHandToHand event triggers after an actor takes fatigue damage from hand-to-hand combat.
-It does not trigger on health damage, but the 'damaged' event will.
+It does not trigger on health damage, but the `damaged` event will.

 ```lua
 --- @param e damagedHandToHandEventData